deveel/deveel.ocm.specs/README.md

 The structure of the repository is providing a main point of access through the _specs_ subfolder, which contains child folders for each of the services: in there the specifications are listed by their orientation (_management plane_ or _data plane_) and their version.

+## File Name Notation

+The names of the specification files are composed by some fixed parts (such as the _name of the service_) and variable parts (such as the _version_ and _notes_).

+The current notation of the version of the specifications implements the _Semantic Versioning_ (_SemVer_) model, that is progressive and structured in _major_ and _minor_ versions, prepended by a 'v' character (eg. _v1.1_ or _v2_): the version of the specifications reflects the one of the service they refer to.

 An example structure would loook like

 ```